FMSoftCN/hiACEJS/README.md

-# hiAceJS
+# hiACEJS

-hiAceJS is a runtime for the HybridOS.
+hiACEJS is a runtime for the HybridOS.

 - [Introduction](#introduction)
 - [How to Build](#how-to-build)